 Understanding TMJ or TMD Jaw Pain

-Did you know that over 15% of american are affected by TMJ jaw pain, other wise known as Temporomandibula Joint Disorders.
+Did you know that over 15% of adults are affected by TMJ jaw pain, otherwise known as Temporomandibular Joint Disorders?
 While we don’t always know what causes TMJ pain we in the dental community believe that some of the following symptoms can lead to TMJ issues.

 - Arthritis in the jaw joints

-- stress can actually be a cause as well as stress can cause clinching and tightening of the jaw muscles.
+- Stress can actually be a cause as the stress can cause clinching and tightening of the jaw muscles.
+The mobility of the soft cushioning disc of the jaw joint

 What are the Symptoms of TMJ or TMD?